flare-foundation/docs/docs/tech/ftso.md

 In this situation, an off-chain process, such as a Twitter storm, calls for users to revoke vote power from the data provider that has attacked the system.
 When vote power is revoked, the revocation occurs immediately.

+[Learn how to perform this operation](../user/delegation/managing-delegations.md#revoking-vote-power) from the block explorer.

 ### Effects of the Vote-Power Block Snapshot on Delegations

 The following table shows when new, changed, and revoked delegations take effect in relation to the vote-power block snapshot.